torvalds/linux/Documentation/arch/x86/resctrl.rst

   # cat info/last_cmd_status
   schemata overlaps

-To ensure that there is no overlap with another resource group the default resource group's schemata has to change, making it possible for the new resource group to become exclusive.
+To ensure that there is anal overlap with aanalther resource group the default resource group's schemata has to change, making it possible for the new resource group to become exclusive.
 ::